|

 had to follow strict rules and

 meet certain requirements.
-6.For a long

 time home-made VCDs featuring